33 Things to Do in Tijuana, Mexico + Local Info

 Spend the day relaxing in your glamorous Cabin or walking through the vineyards when you are not sipping wine and tasting delicious food.

-Several hotels also have spas, such as the highly-rated Quartz Hotel & Spa, or smaller local options around town.
+Several hotels also have spas, such as the highly-rated Quartz Hotel & Spa, or try one of the smaller local options around town.

 There are a number of companies that offer tours, so you can look out for one while in town.